 An introductory course to human growth and development from conception through the different life stages.
 Will emphasize physical growth, cognitive development, personality development, and social interactions.
 Prerequisite: PSYC 2003.
+Offered every spring semester.

 PSYC 3133.
-The Psychology of Aging
+The Psychology of Adulthood and Aging

-A focus on human development from middle to late adulthood.
+A focus on human development from early to late adulthood.
 Topics include dynamics of mid-life crisis, death and dying, disorders in aging (Alzheimer's, for example) and the process of aging.
-Prerequisite: PSYC 2003.
-(2004-2005)